locchh/simpledb/docs/postgres.md

         ALTER TABLE aircrafts_data RENAME TO aircraft_fleet;

-# transaction logs for recovery
+# 3. Transaction logs for recovery

-# backup and restore
+# 4. Backup and restore

 1. to backup: